apache/camel/examples/camel-example-cxf/README.txt

 CXF Example
 ===========

 This example shows how to work with CXF and Camel.
-It can be run using Maven or Ant.

 You will need to compile this example first: mvn compile